omeid/go-resources/README.md

 To avoid recompiling the resources every time and leverage the `go build` cache, generate your resources into a standalone package and then import it, this will allow for faster iteration as you don't have to wait for the resources to be compiled with every change.

 ##### "Live" development of resources
-For fast iteration and improvement of your resources, you can work around the compile with the follow technique:
+For fast iteration and improvement of your resources, you can work around the compile with the following technique:

 ```go
 package main